IBM/event-streams/_11.1/07-administering/06-modifying-installation.md

 toc: true
 ---

-You can modify the configuration settings for your existing {{site.data.reuse.short_name}} installation by using the {{site.data.reuse.openshift_short}} web console or the `oc` command line tool.
+You can modify the configuration settings for your existing {{site.data.reuse.short_name}} installation by using the {{site.data.reuse.openshift_short}} web console or the `oc` command-line tool.
 The configuration changes are applied by updating the `EventStreams` custom resource.
 You can modify existing values and introduce new properties as outlined under [configuration settings](../../installing/configuring).

 **Note:** Some settings might cause affected components of your {{site.data.reuse.short_name}} instance to restart.